jsherman212/xnuspy/README.md

 in real time.
 Find it in `klog/`.
 I strongly recommend using that instead of spamming `dmesg` for your `kprintf` messages.

-If you get `﻿﻿open: Resource busy` after running `klog`, run this command `launchctl unload /System/Library/LaunchDaemons/com.apple.syslogd.plist` and try again.
+If you get `open: Resource busy` after running `klog`, run this command `launchctl unload /System/Library/LaunchDaemons/com.apple.syslogd.plist` and try again.